St Mirren SLOS

 Fan Liaison Officers were initially introduced by Borussia Monchengladbach in 1989 and by the Bundesliga in 1992.
 Following the success in improving relationships between clubs and fans that resulted in a measured reduction of hooliganism and improved attendances, UEFA later endorsed SLOs as part of their Club Licensing Regulations in 2010, stating that all clubs competing in UEFA competitions were required to appoint a Supporter Liaison Officer.

 Although some clubs in Scotland had already adopted the principle it also recently became a requirement adopted by the Scottish Football Association (SFA) within their club licensing regulations.
 This new rule combined with John Allison from the Fans Council and John White from SMiSA having previously been proposing the implementation of an SLO role at St. Mirren resulted in the club announcing in May 2017 that both individuals had been appointed the role of St. Mirren Supporter Liaison Officers.
+In 2022, Karin Pointon also came on board to work alongside the two Johns.

 The role of the SLO, although founded on the principle of public relations, can be significantly different for each club depending on what those involved see as being the most beneficial areas for improvement at their own clubs.